lolitosss2/ChargeMyCar/README.md

 ## Prerequisites
 1. Have yarn or npm installed
-2. Have a mobile devide or Android Studio installed
+2. Have a mobile device or Android Studio installed
 3. Have Expo installed

 ### Open and Run Project in Expo